 There is a specific remedy to this problem.
 Districts should cease drawing attendance zone boundaries, and states should adopt broad school choice policies.

-I n the early 20th century, the federal government engaged in housing "redlining"-a practice that conditioned access to federally backed home loans on the perceived economic health of a neighborhood and used demographic factors such as race in those decisions.
+n the early 20th century, the federal government engaged in housing "redlining"-a practice that conditioned access to federally backed home loans on the perceived economic health of a neighborhood and used demographic factors such as race in those decisions.
 Redlining is a term derived from maps drawn by the Home Owners Loan Corporation (HOLC) in the 1930s, which color-coded neighborhoods, using red to denote areas that were perceived to be "hazardous" for lending.
 This practice of redlining had an effect on access to credit and where people could live and, because where families live determines what public schools their children attend, meant families living in "hazardous" areas were often zoned to underperforming schools.

-Although in the 1960s and 1970s Congress reversed actions taken by government officials in the early 20th century to segregate housing in both the South and

-This paper, in its entirety, can be found at http://report.heritage.org/bg3594 the North, the ripple effects on education are still felt today.
+Although in the 1960s and 1970s Congress reversed actions taken by government officials in the early 20th century to segregate housing in both the South and the North, the ripple effects on education are still felt today.
 Education opportunity remains limited in part as a result of attendance zone boundaries maintained by school districts across the country.
 Too often, there appears to be a strong similarity between 1930s-era redlining maps and the attendance zone boundaries within school district borders.